 Telling a positive story

-Key benefits that we are delivering include promoting the retailers via social media, providing digital skills training for the retailers themselves, and also giving advice and encouragement on how the retailers can best grow their businesses.
+Key benefits that we are delivering include promoting the retailers and schemes via social media, providing digital skills training for the retailers themselves, and also giving advice and encouragement on how the retailers can best grow their businesses.

 Market Hall Shops

-The main focus of activity is Market Hall Shops, a small shopping arcade on the town’s Front Street.
+For Cestrian Estates, the main focus of activity is Market Hall Shops, a small shopping arcade on the town’s Front Street.
 When we began working with the landlord, the physical fabric of the Market Hall needed some improvement, but it had started to build up a distinctive and interesting mix of attractive independent retailers.

-Our work has included advising the landlord on the most essential and cost-effective improvements to the Market Hall, and occasionally acting as an extra communication channel between the landlord and his tenants.
+With Cestrian Estates, our work has included advising the landlord on the most essential and cost-effective improvements to the Market Hall, and occasionally acting as an extra communication channel between the landlord and his tenants.

 This approach recognises that if Chester-le-Street is to thrive, all businesses benefit from working together to build a positive digital footprint, and that the town will be more of a destination if potential visitors can appreciate the full extent of what it offers.

-In the first six months, improvements to the Market Hall have included the creation of new shop units, repainting of communal areas, new carpet, the installation of free wi-fi, enhancements to the street frontage, and the arrival of a new café and independent retailers.
+In the first six months, improvements to the Market Hall included the creation of new shop units, repainting of communal areas, new carpet, the installation of free wi-fi, enhancements to the street frontage, and the arrival of a new café and independent retailers.

-— Market Hall C-le-St (@MarketHallCleS) October 29, 2017
+— Market Hall Shops, Chester-le-Street (@MarketHallCleS) October 29, 2017

 Retailers and customers are reacting positively to the changes, footfall is improving, and the number of vacant units has reduced.

 Measures of Chester-le-Street’s online visibility are already registering this increase in activity.
-As of October 2017, the WDYT Digital Influence Index – which tracks Twitter and Instagram activity by retailers in 1,300 towns and cities across the UK, and champions how this translates into footfall – reported that Chester-le-Street had risen 70 places during 2017, to be ranked at 449.
+In October 2017, the WDYT Digital Influence Index – which tracks Twitter and Instagram activity by retailers in 1,300 towns and cities across the UK, and champions how this translates into footfall – reported that Chester-le-Street had risen 70 places during 2017, to be ranked at 449.

-— Market Hall C-le-St (@MarketHallCleS) July 21, 2017
+— Market Hall Shops, Chester-le-Street (@MarketHallCleS) July 21, 2017

 Can we help your town?